minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 }
 ```

-That's it, we have finished implementing the CourseStore class.
-You can apply the same approach to implement the NewsStore class.
+That's it, we have finished implementing the *CourseStore* class.
+You can apply the same approach to implement the *NewsStore* class.
 All the code for stores is located in the [Stores](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Stores) folder.

-# Section 6: Authentication and Authorization
+# Section 6: Authentication

-In this section, we will explore how to implement authentication and authorization in GVCourse.
-We will use Firebase Authentication to implement authentication and authorization.
+In this section, we will explore how to implement authentication functionalities in GVCourse.
+We will use Firebase Authentication to implement authentication.
 If you are not familiar with Firebase Authentication, you can check out the [official documentation](https://firebase.google.com/docs/auth) to learn more about it.

-First, let's create a new folder named "Managers" and a new Swift file named "AuthManager.swift" inside the Managers folder.
-This class will provide methods to handle authentication and authorization.
+First, let's create a new folder named [Managers](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Managers) and a new Swift file named [AuthManager.swift](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Managers/AuthManager.swift) inside the [Managers](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Managers) folder.
+This class will provide methods to handle authentication.
 Add the following code to the file:

 ```swift
 struct AuthManager {